Learning Support Center

 Faculty Can Request Classroom Presentations:

 We invite faculty to have a peer tutor come to their classroom to make a short presentation about the services provided by the Learning Center.
 A peer tutor will come to an instructor's class, hand out a flyer, and give a five minute presentation about the Center.
 Students find it helpful to hear from tutors who have taken the same course.
 We send a campus email each quarter inviting faculty from across the curriculum to request a classroom presentation.
 Instructors can request classroom visits at any time: at the beginning of the quarter or before a major assignment or test.
-Email Pat Marks
+Email Jeremiah Roland to schedule a classroom visit.

 Faculty Can Bring Their Classes for a Tour:

-We invite faculty to bring their classes to the Learning Support Center in Mukilteo Hall # 113 for a short tour during the first week of each quarter.
-Instructors don't have to schedule a tour during the first week; they can just drop by with their class at their convenience either at the beginning of their class or after and walk through the Center.
-Faculty can make these unscheduled tours only during the first week of the quarter because the Center is not too crowded at the beginning of the quarter.
-Email Pat Marks
+We invite faculty to bring their classes to the Learning Support Center in Mukilteo Hall #113 for a short tour.
+Instructors don't need to schedule a tour during the first week, when the Center is less full; they can just drop by with their class at their convenience either at the beginning of their class or after and walk through the Center.
+To help coordinate times or schedule a tour after the first week, email Jeremiah Roland to let us know when you'd like to tour the Center with your class.